ccdeguzman/Dev-Ops-Fundamentals/README.md

 ## Goal
 To develop a deep, practical understanding of DevSecOps that strengthens my engineering skills, improves my security awareness, and prepares me for real-world cloud-native environments.
--Build a strong foundation in DevSecOps principles -Learn and practice Docker containerization -Understand and deploy workloads using Kubernetes -Track my growth with hands-on labs, notes, and examples
+- Build a strong foundation in DevSecOps principles
+- Learn and practice Docker containerization
+- Understand and deploy workloads using Kubernetes
+- Track my growth with hands-on labs, notes, and examples

 ## File Structure
 ```